 We only have to look at companies such as Blockbuster to see the devastating effects of ignoring digital disruption.
 They didn’t respond quickly enough to the changing ways that their customers were consuming film and in steps Netflix, the online streaming service allowing users to view as many films and TV shows as they like for a fixed monthly fee, without ever having to leave their sofa.
 Blockbuster was left out in the cold and went under as a result.

 In my upcoming series of blogs, I’ll be looking at digital transformation in greater depth.
-In the meantime, visit our Digital Transformation Strategic Assessment page for more information on creating a digital strategy.
+In the meantime, visit our Customer Engagement Framework page for more information on how we help businesses create and implement a digital strategy.